 Certain information and statements contained in this MD&A that are not historical facts are forward-looking statements that involve risks and uncertainties.
-Forward-looking statements include, but are not limited to, operational information, anticipated capital and operating budgets and expenditures, anticipated working capital, estimated costs, sources of financing, the Company's future outlook, expectations regarding the commencement and timing of anticipated commercial production from the Ayesha, Aminah and Ayesha North leases in the Badin IV South exploration license, Umair-1 gas discovery in Guddu exploration license, Zainab-1 gas and condensate discovery in Badin IV North exploration license, development well Sara-4 and Suri shut-in well; expectation regarding grant of development and production lease for Zainab-1 gas and condensate discovery in Badin IV North exploration license; expected pricing under Pakistan Petroleum (Exploration and Production) Policy, 2012 and other pricing policies; timing for and drilling results of exploration wells in the Badin IV South and Guddu exploration licenses and expectations regarding the grant of or extension applied in terms of expired exploration licenses and leases by the Government of Pakistan ("GoP").
+Forward-looking statements include, but are not limited to, operational information, anticipated capital and operating budgets and expenditures, anticipated working capital, estimated costs, sources of financing, the Company's future outlook, expectations regarding the commencement and timing of anticipated commercial production from Umair-1 gas discovery in Guddu exploration license, Zainab-1 gas and condensate discovery in Badin IV North exploration license, development well Sara-4 and Suri shut-in wells; expectation regarding grant of development and production lease for Zainab-1 gas and condensate discovery in Badin IV North exploration license; expected pricing under Pakistan Petroleum (Exploration and Production) Policy, 2012 and other pricing policies; timing for and drilling results of exploration wells in the Badin IV South, Badin IV North and Guddu exploration licenses and expectations regarding the grant of or extension applied in terms of expired exploration licenses and leases by the Government of Pakistan ("GoP").
 All statements other than statements of present or historical facts are forward-looking statements.
-Forward-looking statements typically, but not always, contain words such as "anticipate", "believe", "estimate", "expect", "potential", "could",
+Forward-looking statements typically, but not always, contain words such as "anticipate",

-"forecast", "guidance", "intend", "may", "plan", "predict", "project", "should", "target", "will" or other similar words suggesting future outcomes.
+"believe", "estimate", "expect", "potential", "could", "forecast", "guidance", "intend", "may", "plan", "predict", "project", "should", "target", "will" or other similar words suggesting future outcomes.